jgaa/stbl/README.md

 may want your readers to read them chronologically.
 That way you can expand the topic little by little, or tell a story in a consistent way.

-Stbl will generate a page for the articles in a series, and list the articles in the series chronologically, oldest first.
+Stbl will generate a cover page for the articles in a series, and list the articles in the series chronologically, oldest first.

 As noted before, a series is identified by a directory under articles/ not